Eldridge Park

-Eldridge Park also has several soccer fields, used by the local travel soccer club, Soaring Capital Soccer Club, a skate park, and a baseball field.
+Eldridge Park also has several soccer fields, used by the local travel soccer club, Soaring Capital Soccer Club, as well as a skate park and a baseball field.

 History

 A pharmacist, Dr. Edwin Eldridge, purchased the land where the park is today and built a sculpture garden.
 The city of Elmira later bought the land in 1889, after Eldridge died.